syuvraj19/DSA-Assignments/README.md

 - `lab_assignments/`: Contains files for Lab Assignments 0-7.
 - `final_assignments/`: Contains files for Final Assignments 1-3.
 - `docs/`: Documentation and notes related to the course material.

-The GitHub repository DSA-Assignments contains assignments for the Data Structures and Algorithms (DSA456) course at Seneca College.
-The repository is organized into two main sections: lab_assignments (Lab Assignments 0-7) and final_assignments (Final Assignments 1-3).
-These assignments cover practical implementations and theoretical concepts, including algorithm analysis, growth rates, custom data structures, P vs NP problems, efficient data retrieval, and graph data structures.
-The repository includes documentation and is primarily written in Python.

 ## 📬 Contact